Reading. Writing. Listening. Speaking.

 With writing and speaking, the onus is on the student to express their ideas by navigating the complexities of word choice and grammar, etc, while doing so.

-While spoken language has a much more relaxed approach to the rules of grammar and sentence construction, written language is booby-trapped with opportunities to fall foul to the myriad rules of the English language and the wide-ranging criteria of the various text types.
+While spoken language has a much more relaxed approach to grammar and sentence construction, written language is booby-trapped with opportunities to fall foul to the myriad rules of the English language and the wide-ranging criteria of the various text types.

 The one surefire way to motivate students to do what’s necessary to overcome the significant challenges that writing presents is to inspire a love of it in your students.